 So what is the "correct" way to view the HI-RES process?
-Well, let's see what really happens on a HI-RES screen, and then you be the we will see the blank HI-RES screen with four lines for text at the bottom.
-Typing:
+Well, let's see what really happens on a HI-RES screen, and then you be the judge.

 Assume that we have an Apple computer with both a color display and a high resolution black & white display.
 If we enter the keyboard monitor and type the commands: